Widgets, sockets, and interactivityΒΆ

 to display information overlaid on the terminal.
 (It may be disabled using the

-option.)
+--widget-port=0 option.)
 The widget is accessed by

-to a Bash tcp
+redirecting stdout to a Bash tcp socket device whose address

-is stored in the environment variable GTERM_SOCKET
+is stored in the environment variable GTERM_SOCKET.
+For example,

 the following command will run a background job to open a new terminal